ugurkocde/KQL_Intune/README.md

 | Type          | The name of the table |

-# Useful Links from Microsoft and the Community for further deep-dive:
+# Useful Links from Microsoft and the Community for further deep-dive

 MustLearnKQL from Rod Trent
 More KQL Queries: https://github.com/rod-trent/MustLearnKQL and the Book (PDF): https://github.com/rod-trent/MustLearnKQL/blob/main/Book_Version/MustLearnKQL_Book.pdf